 F. All existing salvage facilities, regardless of the zoning district in which they are located, shall conform with the requirements of this Section within one-year following notification by the Planning Director of the pending amortization of the use.
-The Planning Commission may abrogate the requirements of this Section because unusual circumstances exist with regard to the site or its location, which makes full compliance with the requirements of this Section impracticable.
+The Planning Commission may abrogate the requirements of this Subsection because unusual circumstances exist with regard to the site or its location, which makes full compliance with the requirements of this Section impracticable.

-5.03.355: Second Dwellings.
+5.03.355: Reserved for Future Use